Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 - Build a referral program.

-- Understand the type of candidate who will succeed.
+- Understand the type of candidate who will succeed and use this knowledge to structure your interviews.

 It's increasingly important for candidates to be flexible, too.